antran89/blog/_posts/notes/2015-04-30-include-html-in-html.md

 ');
 {% endhighlight %}

+This will embed the above HTML codes into the original file.
+The above HTML script has to be escaped (put a backslash in front of a next line and a single quote).

 - Adding such backslashes and escaping single quotes manually might be quite annoying.
-Please use the stream editor, `sed`, to add backslashes and escape single quotes.
+- Please use the stream editor, `sed`, to add backslashes and escape single quotes.

 {% highlight bash %}
 sed 's/^.*$/&\\/g;' b.js > tmpB.js